rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 ## **3.Brand design (logo, colours, labels, packaging & stationery)**

 The Sprinkle **brand** **design** was a central part of the product development process and something we spent a lot of time on refining.
 What started as a rough idea quickly transformed into a vibrant brand with its own distinct personality.
 The **brand name** itself - ‘Sprinkle’ - was chosen because it’s catchy, memorable and embodied the product and central brand message - that flavourful healthy cooking is easy - it only requires a little sprinkle.
-We wanted to create a fun, engaging and premium spice brand (in contrast to the trite, tired and uninspiring spice and condiments brands out there) that people would enjoy using daily in their kitchen.
+We wanted to create a fun, engaging and premium spice brand (in contrast to the trite, tired and uninspiring spice and condiments brands out there that are stale and packed with nasties) that people would enjoy using daily in their kitchen.

 We followed the following key principles:

 **1/** **Clean, modern & minimalistic design** - Because spices and spice blends originate from different parts of the world and a variety of global cuisines, our **brand colour palette** reflects **5 regions** which were the categories ‘housing’ our product collection (Middle East, North Africa, Europe, Americas and Australia).
-Our **logo and brand fonts** were also designed to capture the brand’s playful spirit.
+Our **logo and brand fonts** were also designed to capture the brand’s playful spirit - we were serious about spices but didn't take ourselves too seriously.

 ![](/images/screen-shot-2020-08-27-at-12-32-09.png)